kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 We answer this question by using `count` function in base to count the number of breweries grouped by "state".
-This prints put a dataframe with two columns `state` which is the state name and `freq` which is the number of breweries in a given state.
-Each row represents one state.
+This prints put a dataframe with two columns `state` which is the State name and `freq` which is the number of breweries in a given state.
+Each row represents one State.
+Colorado has the highest number of breweries {47} where as Washington DC, South Dakota (SD), North Dakota (ND), and West Virginia (WV) tie for the least amount of breweries each with just 1.

     count(breweries, "State")